kschweig/OfflineRL/README.md

 python ex_XX.py --run 0 --dataset 2
 ```
 ## Results
-After all six experiments are concluded, one can run
+After all experiments are concluded, one has to combine the logged files and create the plots by executing

 ```shell script
 python source/plotting/join_csv_files.py
 python source/plotting/create_plots.py
 ```

-Furthermore, plots for the training curves can be created by using
+Furthermore, plots for the training curves can be created by executing

 ```shell script
 python source/plotting/learning_curves.py
 ```

-and alternative visualisations of the main results by using parallel coordinates are available through
+Alternative visualisations of the main results, using parallel coordinates are available by executing

 ```shell script
 python source/plotting/parallel_coordinates.py